menakaj/identity-outbound-auth-email-otp/docs/config.md

 ### Enabling email configuration on WSO2 IS

 Follow the steps below to configure WSO2 IS to send emails once the Email OTP is enabled.

+If you need to use HTML Templates in emails, skip this and check [Using HTML Templates in Emails](html-support.md).

    1. Shut down the server if it is running.